 To define the ports that Session Manager will use to listen for SIP requests, scroll down to the Port section of the SIP Entity Details screen.
 This section is only present for Session Manager SIP entities.
 The screen below shows the ports used by Session Manager in the shared lab environment.
-TCP ports 5060 and 5070 are the ones directly relevant to the SIP trunk to MTS Allstream in the reference configuration.
+TCP ports 5060 and 5070 are the ones directly relevant to the SIP trunk to Frontier in the reference configuration.

 The following screen shows the addition of the SIP Entity for Communication Manager.
 In order for Session Manager to send SIP service provider traffic on a separate entity link to Communication Manager, the creation of a separate SIP entity for Communication Manager is required.
-This SIP Entity should be different than the one created during the Session Manager installation, used by all other enterprise SIP traffic.
-The FQDN or IP Address field is set to the IP address of the "procr" interface in Communication Manager, as seen in Section 5.3.
+This SIP Entity should be different to the one created during the Session Manager installation, to be used by all other enterprise SIP traffic.
+The FQDN or IP Address field is set to the IP address of the "procr" interface in Communication Manager.